ReflectionHLE/ReflectionHLE/README.md

 ---------
 Changelog
 ---------

+Oct 3, 2014 (v0.8.2):
+- Bilinear filtering can now be toggled on if hardware acceleration is in use.
+- In case off-screen rendering is supported, it can be used for two-step scaling of the graphical output: First nearest-neighbor interpolation with the added "scalefactor" setting, and then bilinear.
+- Sync to VBlank can be manually toggled now (if supported on the used setup).
+By default "vsync=auto" is used, currently implying "off" (with CGA graphics).
+- Live sound interpolation has been implemented, and it's possible to specify a different sound sample rate, while the rate used for OPL emulation is still 49716Hz.
+Currently 49716 is the default value
+- Fixed a bug: One cfg setting or more not written to file when it's expected.
+- As of this version, the cfg file is (re)written on launch.
+This is done so new settings can appear in the file if it's not up-to-date.

 Sep 29 2014 (v0.8.1):
 - Compatibility with saved games from vanilla Keen Dreams CGA v1.05 is in.
 As expected, it can still be buggy (in fact, vanilla Keen also has its limits/bugs with this).